open-telemetry/opentelemetry-collector-contrib/receiver/prometheusoperatorreceiver/DESIGN.md

       - ingress
 ```

+Sharding should be supported using the optional `sharding` options, which declares which to which shard the receiver
+belongs to.
+Details about sharding can be found in the [sharding](#sharding) section.
+After generation of the base config the shard substitution `$(SHARD)` is replaced  with the current shard instance
+(default = `1`)

 This config is then used to create a `prometheusreceiver` `Config` struct.

 ### Major components of the config generation